 You can easily remove any conference call participants at any time.
-However, only the person who started the conference call is permitted to use this feature.
+However, only the person who started the conference call can use this feature.
 If you accidentally remove anyone from your conference call, you can easily add them back or accept them as an incoming caller.

 - At any point during the conference call, tap the “info” button in the upper right corner — look for the light blue lowercase “i” inside a circle next to your callers’ names.

-- Tap the red “end” button next to the contact you would like to remove.
+- Tap the red “end” button next to the contact you want to remove.